RhoBetaEpsilonNationalBoard/RhoBetaEpsilon/content/contact.md

 # Get in Touch with Us!
 Interested in starting a Rho Beta Epsilon chapter at your college or university?
 Want to learn more about how PBE supports the robotics engineering community?

-Send us an email at <rho-beta-epsilon-nationals@googlegroups.com> and we'll get back to you soon.
+Fill out the contact form below, or send us an email at <rho-beta-epsilon-nationals@googlegroups.com>!